In a hurry?

-This data can be invaluable to individuals- whether they’re studying statistics, doing market research, gathering contact details, or something else.
+This data can be invaluable to individuals- whether they’re studying statistics, doing market research, gathering contact details to embed Google maps, or something else.

 If you want access to all of this information in one place, or want to draw comparisons, you need to copy-paste this info into a document.